Local government in California: Special districts

 A special district is defined as "any agency of the state for the local performance of governmental or proprietary functions within limited boundaries" and provides a limited range of services within a defined geographic area.
 Most of California's special districts are single-purpose districts, and provide one service.
 Most special districts have no police powers.
 Notable exceptions are harbor and port districts and police protection districts.
+All counties have a corresponding Local Agency Formation Commission (LAFCO) that regulates the creation of special districts.

 Independent special districts have elected boards.
 Dependent special districts are governed by the city or county that created them.
 Regional bodies have boards appointed by the city and county governments they encompass.
 Some districts, often referred to as assessment districts, have voting based on the assessed values of the property contained within the district, rather than a popular vote; that practice was ruled constitutional for districts that provide benefits to the land in rough proportion to the value of the land, rather than to people within the district.
 Districts are categorized as enterprise districts and non-enterprise districts.
 Enterprise districts operate as a business, and obtain most of their revenue from user fees or sales of a product or service.
 Enterprise districts include those that provide water, waste disposal, electric power, hospitals, public transit, and similar services.

 The most common type of special district is the utility district, which provides public utility services to residents within the district boundaries.
 Among the largest of these are SMUD, which provides electric power in the Sacramento area; the Metropolitan Water District, which provides water to local water agencies in the Los Angeles area; and the Imperial Irrigation District, which provides water for agriculture and electric power in Imperial County.
 Another very common type of special district is the transit agency, which provides public transportation.
 The L.A.
-Metro provides bus and train services and funds some transportation projects, including bicycle paths, HOV lanes, and other road improvements.
-By contrast, BART only operates a commuter rail service and buses to locations beyond the range of the rail service.
+Metro (a county transportation commission) provides bus and train services and funds some transportation projects, including bicycle paths, HOV lanes, and other road improvements.
+By contrast, BART (a transit district) only operates a commuter rail service and buses to locations beyond the range of the rail service.

 As of 2017, there are 2,894 special districts in California.
 A majority, 86 percent, provide a single function.
 Fire protection, water supply, natural resources, and cemeteries are the most abundant.
 In Fiscal Year 2019-20, special districts reported $79.67 billion in revenues and $76.29 billion in expenditures.
 A partial list of the types of special districts includes: